My Shortlist

 Attending open houses is a great way to learn more about schools.
 For general advice on open house visits, check out our guide on school visits.

-The cost of Montessori schools in Alberta tends to be lower than the cost of other private schools in Alberta.
-In fact, Montessori schools are usually on the lower side of private school tuition in general.
+The cost of Montessori schools in Alberta is generally lower than that of other private schools in the province.
+Montessori schools typically fall on the lower end of private school tuition in general.

-Private school tuition can range from $5,000 to over $30,000 per year for day students.
-There are no public Montessori schools in Alberta, though some public schools use certain Montessori principles and materials.
+Private school tuition in Alberta can range from $5,000 to over $30,000 per year for day students.
+While there are no fully public Montessori schools in Alberta, some public schools integrate certain Montessori principles and materials.

-Many schools offer needs-based financial aid, such as bursaries or tuition relief.
-Other schools, though not as many, offer scholarships, which are given based on merit—for instance, in academics or athletics.
+Many private Montessori schools offer needs-based financial aid, such as bursaries or tuition relief.
+Some also provide scholarships based on merit, including academic, athletic, or artistic achievement.
 You can learn more about need- and merit-based financial aid in our dedicated guide.
-You can also read our guide to preschool costs.
+For families with younger children, our preschool costs guide is another helpful resource.

-Below, you’ll find the range of costs for Montessori private schools in Alberta:
+Below, you’ll find the typical range of costs for private Montessori schools in Alberta:

 Tuition (day school)Students receiving financial aidGrade eligibility for financial aidAvg. aid package size (annual)